mdsb100/Promise/README.md

-#A JavaScript Library: Promise/A
+#A JavaScript Library: Promise

 Platform: any web broswer, nodejs.

-Module managerment: AMD/CMD.
+AMD/CMD.

 ##What problems can 'Promise' solve?